Make the right color choices for your uniforms

 Consider any member of the Simpson family.
 If you were to fill them in with black so that no visual details were visible, you’d still be able to instantly tell that you were looking at Bart, Homer, or the rest.
 This principle works for logos, too.
 If you were looking at a blacked-out version of the McDonald’s double arches, the Levi’s Jeans patch, or the NBC peacock, you’d know exactly which company’s logo it was.

 This principle works for logos, too.
 It might take a while, but you need to come up with a logo that stands apart from others regardless of the color combination that you choose.
 Making sure to use contrasting heraldric colors and creating a logo with an unmistakable profile ensures better brand recognition.

 Once you know what you’re looking for, it’s time to get it made.
 Perhaps you don’t have the necessary skills to draw or use graphic design software.
 That’s where Designs of All Kinds comes in.
 We’re your choice for making custom apparel in Vancouver, WA.
 With years of experience under our belt, we’ve taken commissions for virtually all sorts of projects.
-Working from your direcion, say, “a sun logo in yellow and blue” we can create something that’s eye-catching and which helps you to make a positive impression on future clients.
+Working from your direction, say, “a sun logo in yellow and blue,” we can create something eye-catching and which helps you to make a positive impression on future clients.

-Besides the initial design, we can also manufacturer items for you.
+Besides the initial design, we can also manufacture items for you.
 Whether it’s embroidery on your uniforms, business cards, signs, or more, we have the staff and resources to make it happen.
 Just give us a call or fill out the contact form on this page to set up a free consultation.
 We’ll create the design you need to lead your company to success.
-There’s no reason to delay.
-Trust Designs of All Kinds with your artistic jobs.
+There’s no reason to delay — Trust Designs of All Kinds with your artistic jobs.